abandisch/gym-tracker-app/README.md

 - As a gym goer, I want to create a training session, so that I can record my exercises for that training session
 - As a gym goer, I want to add exercises to a training session, so I can track the weight lifted, number of sets and my max reps
 - As a gym goer, I want to see the results of my last training session (if any), so that I can set my goals (max reps and weight increase) for my current training session

+## App Screen List

+- Screen for login or registration
+- Screen for listing all the training sessions
+- Screen for adding/editing a training session
+- Screen for adding/editing an exercise